getMBP/FullStack-Learning-Resources/Javascript.md

 Numeric conversion using a plus + or Number() is strict.
 If a value is not exactly a number, it fails: alert( +"100px" ); // NaN

+There are situations when parseInt/parseFloat will return NaN.
+It happens when no digits could be read:

+ alert( parseInt('a123') ); // NaN, the first symbol stops the process

 ## This in Object